Module leader: Dr Chen Wei Zhu

-The national and international frameworks of intellectual properties
+- The national and international frameworks of IP law

-Trademarks; registered trademarks, international and community registration & requirements, rights & infringement, unregistered trademarks & passing off
+- Trademarks: registered trademarks, international and community registration & requirements, infringement, unregistered trademarks & passing off

-Students will also gain knowledge of the main legislative instruments at both a national and international level, and develop familiarity with the major cases in these areas.
+Students will also gain knowledge of the main legislative instruments at both national and international levels, and develop familiarity with the major cases in these areas.